brismith66/run_analysis/README.md

 1. Merges the training and test datasets
 2. The file UCI HAR Dataset/features.txt is a list of the columns in the datasets.
 The names of the columns in the resulting dataset will have these descriptive names.
 The dataset will include only measurements whose name includes "mean" or "std"
 3. The activity encoded in the field "Activity" is mapped to a field "Activity_Name," whose values come from the file UCI HAR Dataset/activity_labels.
-4. The mean of each column is calculated.
+4. The dataset is melted by the subject, activity_name, and variable
+5. ddply is used to calculate the average of each set of variables
-5. The resulting table is written with name output.txt
+6. The resulting table is written with name output.txt